Welding-cast-iron,

 It is understood that for Welding-cast-iron a cracked item it should be stripped of any accessories and parts assembled to it, and freed of any external loads.

-Assuming that the crack is limited in size, and the part is not broken in two or more separate pieces, one needs to drill a small "stop hole" (about 3 mm or 1/8") at each end of the crack and its branches.
+Assuming that the crack is limited in size, and the part is not broken in two or more separate pieces, one needs to drill a small stop hole (about 3 mm or 1/8") at each end of the crack and its branches.
 To find the end one should grind the area with sandpaper and look with a magnifying glass.

-Completes the preparation a thorough cleaning of the area, especially if the casting is soaked with oil, grease, paint or other contaminants.
-A burnout should be done in a furnace for 15 minutes at 480 0C (900 0F), followed by energetic brushing to remove residues.
+or other contaminants.
+A burnout should be done in a furnace for 15 minutes at 480 °C (900 °F), followed by energetic brushing to remove residues.

 Preheating